 In a fast changing global economy, it takes more than academic skills to prepare kids for the future.
 Jobs that are in demand today didn’t exist a few years ago and we can’t imagine the ones that will be in demand even a few years from now.
 To be ready for the multiple career changes predicted for young people entering the workforce today, they need strong life and workplace skills in addition to academics.

 To help our region’s youth succeed and ensure southwestern Pennsylvania employers can find the talent they’ll need, the Consortium has organized the Future Ready Alliance.
-The Alliance brings together students, educators and community stakeholders—businesses, higher education, service organizations.
-As part of it teams of educators strengthen school and district resources for helping their students explore post-secondary education and careers.
+The Alliance brings educators together for collaboration and outside support.
+They work in teams to strengthen school and district resources for helping their students explore post-secondary education and careers.

 Stakeholders all are in agreement that some of the most important transferrable skills students need for success aren’t formally taught.
 They’re nonacademic abilities and dispositions like curiosity, imagination, adaptability and self-discipline and skills like collaboration, communication, problem solving, critical thinking, teamwork and networking.
 Alliance members are working together to cultivate partnerships and networks to support skill development.